 Consumers are looking for local information quickly after first interacting with a business.
 Around two thirds of consumers take a day or less before searching for more details about a business they have visited or contacted.
 This shows a strong intent to make a buying decision in the near future.
 This intent is also shown in consumers’ urgency to get local information:

-76% of consumers need local information in the next few days or sooner.
+76% of consumers need local information in the next few days.